doxulo/FtcRobotController-master/README.md

     * Calling these new methods when using Modern Robotics hardware will result in an UnsupportedOperationException
 * Changes VuforiaLocalizer `close()` method to be public
 * Adds support for TensorFlow v2 object detection models.
-* Reduces ambiguity of the Self Inspect language and graphics.
+* Reduces ambiguity of the SeLF Inspect language and graphics.
 * OnBotJava now warns about potentially unintended file overwrites
 * Improves behavior of the Wi-Fi band and channel selector on the Manage webpage.